Transition Year Programme 2023

 Transition Year Programme Report 2019

-The School of Chemistry hosted its annual Transition Year Programme from Monday 24th February to Friday 28th February.
-Now in its sixth year, the 60 places were highly sought after.
+The School of Chemistry hosted its annual Transition Year Programme from Monday 4th to Friday 8th March, 2019.
+Now in its tenth year, the 60 places were highly sought after.
 The week kicked- off with a safety lecture and a general introduction to the three main disciplines within Chemistry (Inorganic, Organic and Physical).
 In an action-packed next 2 days, the students carried out experiments in our state-of-the-art undergraduate teaching labs.
 The experiments ranged from synthetic preparations to an analytical chemistry competition but all involved team work and the application of new practical skills.